camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/spring-security.md

 ## Limitations

-As previously mentioned, this provider is a read-only provider, so creating users, group or memberships is not available.
+As previously mentioned, this provider is a read-only provider, so creating users, groups or memberships is not available.
 Due to the fallback to DB Identity Service this provider is still defined as writeable which means the create buttons are still visible on the Admin pages, but are non-functional.

 OAuth2 doesn't return information about other users or groups.
 This means users and even admins can only see their own user and groups on the Admin pages.